Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/nodejs-ampli.md

 ---
-title: Node.js Ampli SDK
+title: Node.js Ampli Wrapper
-description: Learn how to install and use the Amplitude Data Ampli SDK for the Node.js JavaScript and Typescript runtimes.
+description: Learn how to install and use the Amplitude Data Ampli Wrapper for the Node.js JavaScript and Typescript runtimes.
 icon: material/nodejs
 ---